Future proof your business

 Being your own boss can be rewarding, but it's also incredibly challenging.
-That's why it's important to future proof your hard work by taking steps today that will prepare your business for tomorrow.
+That's why it's so important to future proof your hard work by taking steps today that will prepare your business for tomorrow.

 When you're running your own business, it's demanding enough to keep up with the day-to-day, which means it's easy to lose sight on the big picture.
 But without careful planning, your business might not be prepared for whatever the future holds.